 Now you are off to go poop in the woods!
 Pooping in the woods is like real estate, location is everything.
 Here are the considerations you make as you are choosing your pooping destination.

 200 feet from any water.
 Do not poop near the lake.
 Do not poop near the river.
 You shouldn’t even poop near large puddle.
 Poop + water source = bad time.
-If you can hear the water, you are too close.
-If you can see the water, YOU ARE MUCH TOO CLOSE.
+If you can see the water, you are probably too close.
+If you can hear the water, YOU ARE MUCH TOO CLOSE.

 Far away from other people.
 Get some distance between your pooping hole and the rest of camp.
 This is both for privacy and that no one wants your poop near their tent.